ltanase77/LegalDocs/README.md

 # LegalDocs
-Legal docs created n components located in a database (MEAN stack)
+Legal docs created based on components located in a database (MEAN stack)